 Small-business space is created using containers.
 It’s innovative and inexpensive.
 It creates a vital social mixing area, currently unavailable on the island.
 It could provide water views and restaurants…even affordable housing.

 The highly successful temporary Re:Start Mall in Christchurch was built out of shipping containers after the earthquake.

-A modular small business park might be located in the burned out remains of the Sundance Marina warehouse (on the East side), the Manheim Auto Auction facility (on the West side) or by the Railroad Bridge on the Columbia River.
+A modular small business park might be located in the burned out remains of the Sundance Marina warehouse (on the East side), on the West side of the I-5 bridge, the Manheim Auto Auction facility (near West Hayden Island) or near the Railroad Bridge.
 Federal money could make mixed use commercial and housing space more profitable then hedge-fund financed gated communities and provide a venue for small businesses.

 Seattle based OneBuild is supplying the modules and bought a facility in K-Falls.
 Compass says the modules will be cheaper than traditional construction and more comfortable for residents, who will have access to on-site support services as well as a communal kitchen and laundry facilities.
 The community is slated to open in December in Seattle’s Columbia City neighborhood.

 The June Key Delta Community Center next to Penninsular Park was the recepient of a $70,000 grant from Pacific Power’s Blue Sky renewable energy program.
 The 18.36-kilowatt solar energy system, installed by Synchro Solar, has 62 solar panels generating enough energy to power all the facility’s electrical needs.
 The Portland Bureau of Planning and Sustainability’s Green Investment Fund also provided a grant of more than $119,000 for using boxcar-sized salvaged cargo containers.